thosgood/this-weeks-finds/markdown/151-200/week151.md

 I thank N. Christopher Phillips of the University of Oregon, Michael K.
-Murray and Diarmuid Crowley of the University of Adelaide, and Mark Goresky of IHES for educating me about these matters\... all remaining errors are mine!
+Murray and Diarmuid Crowley of the University of Adelaide, and Mark Goresky of IHES for educating me about these matters... all remaining errors are mine!

 Footnotes:

-\[1\] I\'m being sloppy here.
-Throughout this discussion, when I say
-\"homotopy equivalent\", I really mean \"weakly homotopy equivalent\" - a technical nuance that you can read about in any good book on homotopy theory.
+\[1\] I'm being sloppy here.
+Throughout this discussion, when I say "homotopy equivalent", I really mean "weakly homotopy equivalent" - a technical nuance that you can read about in any good book on homotopy theory.

 \[2\] Moreover, P must be the universal principal G-bundle.
 Conversely, for any topological group G the total space of the universal principal G-bundle is contractible.
 Everything fits together very neatly!
-But I don\'t need all this stuff now.\
+But I don't need all this stuff now.\